eslint/eslint/docs/rules/object-curly-newline.md

 ## Rule Details

-More precisely, the rule requires or disallows a line break between { and its following token, and between } and its preceding token of object literals or destructuring assignments.
+This rule requires or disallows a line break between `{` and its following token, and between `}` and its preceding token of object literals or destructuring assignments.

 ## Options